Empire & Commonwealth: Western Front / National Army Museum / CC-BY-NC-ND

-At the outbreak of the First World War, the only professional army on the allied side were the British Army and the British Indian Army which comprised of Indian troops led by British officers.
+At the outbreak of the First World War, the only professional army on the allied side was the British Army and the British Indian Army which comprised of Indian troops led by British officers.

 The Western Front was a formidable theatre of war.
 It was the German’s backyard and at the time the ally’s enemies were considered the best in the world.
 The British Army which was also known as ‘Old Contemptibles’ was already stretched thin and desperate for further reinforcements.
 The help came in piecemeal from Indian troops who were not the best equipped in an alien culture fighting for their colonial masters in a hope that it will help the independence struggle back home for their political masters.

 It was no secret that the Indian troops while passionate about the cause were not equipped in the same manner as their British counterparts.
 It was part of the Colonial policy, which stemmed from the 1857 uprising, where weapons of Indian soldiers was a generation behind.

 Further, the troops arrived in the harsh cold reality of Europe in their tropical khaki uniforms.
 Nevertheless, the troops adapted adequately and fought with discipline, bravery and honour.

 The locals from Marseilles gave them a warm welcome.
 They were showered with flowers, wine and tobacco amidst loud cheers before they went into the front line.

 The First Battle of Ypres in Belgium was where the Indians first fought as part of the Western Front.
 It was 57th Wilde’s Rifles and the 129th Baluchis Battalions who came to the aid of the allies.
 The 129th Baluchis was the first Indian unit to carry out an attack on 26th October 1914 on the Western Front.
 It was here where the first Indian Victoria Cross was won by Sepoy Khudadad Khan of the 129th Baluchis on 31st October 1914.